Efefred/BejamasAutomationTask/README.md

 * Test environment is ready and the necessary set-up/configuration done

 ### Test Case Design:
-The test cases are prepared based on exploratory testing since there was no test basis i.e. no requirement specification document.
+The test cases are prepared based on exploratory testing since there was no test basis.
 Also the the test cases are defined in specs files contained in the integration folder.

 ### Test Case Execution:
 A *Test Readiness Checklist* will checked before the execution Test scripts and the following testing types will be executed.